 Midwest Orthopaedics at Rush

-Professor, The Claude N. Lambert, MD, Helen S. Thomson Endowed Chair of Orthopaedics & Head, Section of Sports Medicine, Sports Medicine Fellowship Program, Rush University Medical Center
+Professor, The Claude N. Lambert, MD, Helen S. Thomson Endowed Chair of Orthopedic Surgery, Rush University Medical Center

 Dr. Bernard Bach was one of the first sports medicine orthopedic surgeons in Chicago.
 In 1986, he pioneered the sports medicine program for Midwest Orthopaedics at Rush (MOR), which today is one of the nation's most well-respected programs.
 Dr. Bach is a knee and shoulder orthopedic surgeon.
 He held the position of Director for the Division of Sports Medicine for 30 years and was the Sports Medicine Fellowship Director for 28 years at Rush University Medical Center.
 He is also team physician for the Chicago White Sox and the Chicago Bulls.

 Dr. Bach serves on numerous national sports committees and editorial boards and is an educator and mentor for residents and fellows.
 He has been president for several organizations, including the Quigley and Herodicus Sports Medicine Societies and the American Orthopaedic Society for Sports Medicine.
 He also served on boards for the Illinois Special Olympics and the Orthopaedic Research and Education Foundation.
 He has authored more than 600 scientific papers, abstracts and book chapters, was the editor for the Journal of Knee Surgery, and is on the editorial board for Orthopaedics Today.